Wondering what continent is Cuba on?

 Also read: 33+ Legendary Things To Do In Havana 2022!

 9. Can You Speak English In Cuba?

-As a rule, the majority of the Cuban population only speaks Spanish.
 However, as the country has opened up to tourism, in larger cities and tourist areas, English is more commonly understood now than before.